Distance transforms module #include "diplib/distance.h"

 void

-dip::Image const& condition,
+dip::Image const& marker, dip::Image const& condition, dip::Image& out)

 Geodesic distance transform

-This function computes the geodesic distance transform of the object elements in the marker
+This function computes the geodesic distance transform of the object elements in the marker image, with paths

-image.
-That is, for each set pixel in marker
+constrained to the condition image.
+That is, for each set pixel in marker, the distance to the background in

-, then that pixel will have a value of 0 in the output, but this value will not be used as a seed
+condition, then that pixel will have a value of 0 in the output, but this value will not be used as a seed

 for paths, so that its neighbors can have a large distance value.

-must have the same sizes, and be scalar and binary.
+The images marker and condition must have the same sizes, and be scalar and binary.

-will have type dip::DT_SFLOAT
+out will have type dip::DT_SFLOAT.

-This function is currently implemented in terms of dip::GreyWeightedDistanceTransform
+This function is currently implemented in terms of dip::GreyWeightedDistanceTransform, see that function for

 literature and implementation details.
 It uses the fast marching algorithm to produce a reasonable approximation